xmatekaj/AwesomeEducationalGames/README.md

 - [RegexOne](https://regexone.com/lesson/introduction_abcs) - Learn Regular Expressions with simple, interactive exercises.
 - [RegexLearn](https://regexone.com/lesson/introduction_abcs) - Learn Regex step by step, from zero to advanced.
 Learning Regex is easier than you think.
 You can use this tool to easily learn, practice, test and share Regex.
 - [Shlash\Escape](https://www.therobinlord.com/projects/slash-escape) - The first and only slasher themed text based RegEx learning game.

+## Ruby

+- [Ruby Warrior](https://github.com/ryanb/ruby-warrior) - You play as a warrior climbing a tall tower to reach the precious Ruby at the top level.
+On each floor you need to write a Ruby script to instruct the warrior to battle enemies, rescue captives, and reach the stairs.
+You have some idea of what each floor contains, but you never know for certain what will happen.
+You must give the Warrior enough artificial intelligence up-front to find his own way.

+## Rust

+- [_Terminal](https://terminal.c1games.com/) - Correlation One’s Terminal is a member of the Tower Defense game genre.
+It is a two-player, simultaneous-turns game that takes place on a diamond-shaped arena.
+One player occupies the bottom half of the arena, while the other player occupies the top half.
+The objective is to reduce your opponents health to zero.
+You can do this by advancing Mobile units to your opponent's edge and building Structures to protect your own edges.

 ## SQL